-Although it generates low returns in comparison to bank fixed deposits, Nation Savings Certificate are safer as it is a savings bond issued by the Government of India and the money remains with them.
+Although it generates low returns in comparison to bank fixed deposits, Nation Savings Certificate is safer as it is a savings bond issued by the Government of India and the money remains with them.
 You can get tax benefit under section 80C for an investment up to Rs.
 1 lakh in National Savings Certificate.
 In addition to this, there is also an extra tax benefit for NSC investment scheme where the amount earned as interest is reinvested and considered as a part of the tax deduction scheme.

 8. Equity Linked Savings Scheme

 Popularly known as ELSS, Equity Linked Savings Scheme is a type of mutual fund investment scheme with a lock-in period of 3 years which in fact is the shortest period among all tax saving instruments covered under Section 80C of Income Tax Act.
-Although mutual funds investment often carry a moderate amount of risk as the returns are dependent on the performance of stock markets, these investments are tax free and equally rewarding.
+Although mutual funds investment often carry a moderate amount of risk as the returns are dependent on the performance of stock markets, these investments are tax-free and equally rewarding.
 However, the returns are highly dependent on the financial sentiment of the markets, so invest in Equity Linked Savings Scheme at your own risk.

 Opt for any of the above 8 smart investing plans and secure your future.
-All the above investment schemes are highly popular and safe with guaranteed results offering tax free features.
+All the above investment schemes are highly popular and safe with guaranteed results offering tax-free features.

-Please share any other tax free investment scheme that we missed on our list in the comments below.
-Also don’t forget to share this article on Facebook and Twitter.
+Please share any other tax-free investment scheme that we missed on our list in the comments below.
+Also, don’t forget to share this article on Facebook and Twitter.